Correlation lengths of flat-band superconductivity from quantum geometry: Numerical Results and Discussion

-Furthermore, our numerical results demonstrate that $\xi_0$ and $\xi_\mathrm{Cp}$ are generally of the same order of magnitude, except in the dilute limit and near half-filling as $U \to U_c$.
-Specifically, $\xi_0$ diverges in the dilute limit for any $U$, as well as at half-filling ($F = 1$) as $U$ approaches $U_c$.
+Furthermore, our numerical results demonstrate that $\xi_0$ and $\xi_\mathrm{Cp}$ are generally of the same order of magnitude, except in the dilute limit and near half filling as $U \to U_c$.
+Specifically, $\xi_0$ diverges in the dilute limit for any $U$, as well as at half filling ($F = 1$) as $U$ approaches $U_c$.
 This divergence highlights that $\xi_0$ and $\xi_\mathrm{Cp}$ represent two distinct physical length scales, despite their close correspondence over a broad range of parameters.
 Although these quantities are physically distinct, they scale identically within weak-coupling BCS theory, where both are governed by the ratio of the Fermi velocity to the superconducting gap $\Delta_0$.
 Consequently, both length scales diverge in the $U/t \to 0$ limit as $\Delta_0 \to 0$.

 Our result on the absence of a BCS-like divergence of characteristic length scales in flat-band superconductors is consistent with the recent literature, where the pair size is characterized through the spatial decay of normal and anomalous correlation functions in real space~\cite{thumin24}.
 In particular, for the Creutz ladder at quarter filling, the anomalous correlation function is shown to be strictly finite ranged, with no characteristic length scale exceeding the lattice spacing.
 For the $\chi$ lattice, the anomalous correlation function is found to be strictly local, implying a vanishing Cooper-pair size.
 At first sight, these results appear to contradict our findings.
 However, this apparent discrepancy originates from the use of different, though closely related, definitions of the pair size.